projectacrn/acrn-hypervisor/doc/getting-started/up2.rst

 **********************

-Now that the hypervisor and Service OS have been installed on your UP2 board, you can proceed with the rest of the instructions in the :ref:`getting_started` and install the User OS (UOS).
+Now that the hypervisor and Service OS have been installed on your UP2 board, you can proceed with the rest of the instructions in the :ref:`getting-started-apl-nuc` and install the User OS (UOS).